govhealth/PostpartumTOC/input/pagecontent/glossary.md

               <tr>
          <td>Labor and Delivery Summary Note</td>
          <td>
             A labor and delivery summary (LDS) document represents a summary of the most critical information concerning the labor and delivery care in a birthing facility.
+[LOINC]
          </td>
       </tr>
               <tr>